crypticalfish86/CS50-Assignments/week_0/notes.md

 There are similar interpreters for all sorts of things (like Hz interpreted as bits for music, game engine graphics, 3d graphs etc. etc.)

+ABSTRACTION AND ALGORITHMS

+An algorithm in the most simple terms is the step by step process used to turn an input into a specific output, an abstraction is a referral to the algorithm in general used to turn an input into an output without going into details about how the process is working.